Make Windows Like Home - A Guide for Linux Refugees

 December has been a crazy month for me as I painstakingly undertook probably the most ambitious project for TopRoms yet.
 I know you’ve been secretly dying to see this addition to your beloved collection and I’d like to announce this massive edition of TopRoms.
 A set of games from a generation that brought forward some of the most definite classics in gaming history.
 An era that put four gaming titans in an arena for the fight of taking over your living rooms and no matter what team you chose, you had hardware with a lineup of absolutely excellent software.

-Enough beating around a bush, take a deep breath!
+Enough beating around the bush, take a deep breath!

 Introducing the sixth generation of consoles!
 A carefully curated set of must-haves for Sega Dreamcast, Sony PlayStation 2, Nintendo GameCube and Microsoft Xbox are now part of the collection bringing these unforgettable titles on the screens of your choosing.
 All of the files have been converted to formats not only with reduced space usage but also compatible with emulators out of the box.
 This has come, of course, with quite the size penalty, expanding TopRoms by about 1.2 TB.